Risk Assessment

 It Starts with Your Genes.
 Do you know about your risk for breast cancer?
 Do you have a hereditary gene mutation that puts you or your family members at higher risk for breast and other cancers?

 There are a number of benefits to patients who discover their risk for hereditary genetic gene mutations for breast cancer.
-This can provide patients the opportunity to understand and in many cases, manage cancer risk and make decisions about treatment.
+This can provide patients the opportunity to understand and in many cases, manage cancer risk and make decisions about personalized screening and prevention.
 Genetic testing also allows family members to learn about their own cancer risks.

 Should You Have Genetic Testing?